paul-ollis/vim-vpe/docs/guide/logging.rst

 messages to the `vpe.log`.
 This is typically less disruptive that writing to the Vim console.

+Currently the log output does not distinguish between normal output and errors.
+This may well change in the future.

 Other logs
 ----------

 The `vpe.log` object is actualy just a specific instance of the `vpe.Log` class.
-VPE only creates the `vpe.log` automatically, but it can be more useful to create your one `Log` for your script or plug-in.
+VPE only creates the `vpe.log` automatically, but it can be more useful to create your own `Log` for your script or plug-in.
+This keeps your plug-in's log output nicely separate.

-It is often a good idea for a plug-in to create its own log to avoid polluting the general VPE log.